noahehall/theBookOfNoah/0current/hashicorp/terraform.md

     - everything needed to managed a given collection of infrastructure
 - scope: identify the infrastructure for the workspace
   - you'll need to identify every single resource
+  - if they already exist, you can use `tf import`
 - write: author infrastructure as code
   - for every resource in scope, write configuration files that can be used to recreate them
 - initialize: install the plugins terraform needs to manage the infrastructure